Travel Journal – June 12, 2015

-First Major Breakdown
+First Major Workhorse Breakdown – Memphis

 Early Friday evening I remember my supplies were running low so I decide to go out and find a place to get a quick meal.
 I’m thankful I took Jagger.
 I end up exiting the park in a different direction, again still exploring the area.
 Where I end up is not a place I should be driving around, especially as dusk was approaching.
 So I quickly turn down a rough looking street filled with huge potholes, some the size of a tire!
 Google was indicating that was the fast route to get the heck out of dodge.

 What Google didn’t know is somewhere on the road was a piece of metal roughly 1/2″ x 3/4″ that was sharp.
 It punctured my tire.
-Just as I pulled out onto a highway, to cross a bridge over a major train switching area and the Nonconnah Creek, my instrument panel sounded an alarm and the tire pressure warning panel displayed in the main screen.
+Just as I pulled out onto a highway, to cross a bridge over a major train switching area and the Nonconnah Creek, my instrument panel sounded an alarm, and the tire pressure warning panel displayed on the main screen.
 My rear right tire was losing pressure, at a very rapid rate 55..50..45..35, with only seconds passing.
 There was no shoulder to safely pull over and I was panicking.
-I slowed down looking for a place while telling myself “I am not pulling over where it’s unsafe”, I would rather lose a tire and rim if I need too.
-30..25..all in less than a minute.
+I slowed down looking for a place while telling myself “I am not pulling over where it’s unsafe”, I would rather lose a tire and rim if I need to… 30..25 pounds of pressure all in less than a minute.
 Up ahead I see a road leading off to the left, just before crossing the creek ..20..15.
 I continue to slow with my flashers going and pull into the left lane and center divider so I could turn while continuing to slow down to a crawl.
 I turn left, no pressure is in the tire now and I know I am now destroying a tire that still has about 10K miles left on it 😦

-I pull stop near the corner so a service truck can find me.
+I pull to a stop near the corner so a service truck can find me.
 Then I get out to see the damage and evaluate my situation.
-Well Jagger looks like we are stuck in an unsafe industrial area, right next to a swamp and it’s getting dark.
+Well, Jagger looks like we are stuck in an unsafe industrial area, right next to a swamp and it’s getting dark.
 I pull out my Good Sam Club Card for the first time and dial the number.
 A pleasant lady answers the phone and I explain my dilemma.
 She asks where I am located and I give her the names of the streets.
 She says, “sorry sir I can’t find your location in our system”.
 She goes on, “I found you on Google Maps but I still can locate you in our system to dispatch a service tech”.
 May I disconnect you to talk to a supervisor and call you back?
 Sure I say and then wait – not patiently.

 She calls back and tells me a service tech will be there within thirty minutes.
 Twenty minutes later I get a call from Larry who is now attempting to find me.
 We talk as he makes a turn and arrives.
-As he gets out of his vehicle, Jagger who is next to me alerts, growls and starts a very throaty bark.
+As he gets out of his vehicle, Jagger who is next to alert me growls and starts a very throaty bark.
 I comfort him and tell him the man is here to help us.
 Larry comes up to Jagger and makes friends with him and then gets out the tools, proceeding to change my tire.

 As he is doing that, I ask him where would be a good place around here to purchase a new tire on the weekend.
 He looks at me and hesitates, I tell him I am traveling and don’t mind driving.
 He smiles and says, “I would recommend the Firestone Store”, and gave me directions.
 The store was thirty miles away and in the outskirts of Memphis, a very nice area I might add.
 I appreciated his candor.
-I will be the first to admit this neighborhood is not the place to be at night, especially for an older white person.
+I will be the first to admit this neighborhood is not the place to be at night, especially for an older person.

 Until next time, Safe travels…Gary